 make -j4

-This part is the final one, getting in the test folder, running some debug commands, building and executing the tests.
-It is important to keep the make -j4 as the last job line since any command that fails inside the block execution will result imply the workflow return FAILED as a result.
-Having all available debug commands executed before the make line will make sure that all available information about this build is already in the log.
+as the last job line since any command that fails inside the block execution will result imply the workflow return FAILED as a result.
+Having all available debug commands executed before the make

 Final steps

-This visual interface will create a .semaphore/semaphore.yml file for your repository.
-Click in “Run the workflow” to save and test it.
-Saving mean that Semaphore will commit this files to your repository before executing it.
-A new branch will be created for that, you can check the changes executed, name the commit and this new branch (mine was automatically named as set-up-semaphore so I’ve kept it like this).
+so I’ve kept it like this).
 Click “Start” to approve the commit and execute the workflow.
 It will take you to the Workflow execution monitor (just made up this name since I couldn’t find one in this screen).
 Click in the commit name inside the Pipeline block to get a live view of the build log.

 It is now time to check if everything is working as expected and the job shows a PASSED result.
 I recommend setting this up in a stage that the tests are passing in your workstation since the job will (or at least should) result in FAILED if any test is not passing.

-Remember to create a pull request from this branch to your development branch after everything is setup correctly.
-This set-up-semaphore branch will not be required anymore unless other changes are required in this workflow and you don’t want to mess with the development branch commit logs.
-Simple changes can be executed directly in you code editor since the semaphore.iml file is just another file inside the repository (just remember that it is inside a hidden folder for Linux and MacOS users).
+branch will not be required anymore unless other changes are required in this workflow and you don’t want to mess with the development branch commit logs.
+Simple changes can be executed directly in you code editor since the semaphore.iml

 The best part is that GitHub finds the test results for each commit and will show them with no mercy so everyone knows easily if the tests are passing or not.
 It is really useful when checking a pull request status.
-Clicking in the :heavy_check_mark:, :x: or Details will take you for the build log inside Semaphore for each commit.
+Clicking in the , or Details will take you for the build log inside Semaphore for each commit.

 This is all for today’s article.
-You can check my .semaphore/semaphore.yml file here and the project commit for this stage.
+You can check my .semaphore/semaphore.yml